Helpful ways to strengthen your immune system and fight off disease

-Studying the relationship between stress and the immune system presents difficult challenges.
 For one thing, stress is difficult to define.
 What may appear to be a stressful situation for one person is not for another.
 When people are exposed to situations they regard as stressful, it is difficult for them to measure how much stress they feel, and difficult for the scientist to know if a person's subjective impression of the amount of stress is accurate.
 The scientist can only measure things that may reflect stress, such as the number of times the heart beats each minute, but such measures also may reflect other factors.

 Most scientists studying the relationship of stress and immune function, however, do not study a sudden, short-lived stressor; rather, they try to study more constant and frequent stressors known as chronic stress, such as that caused by relationships with family, friends, and co-workers, or sustained challenges to perform well at one's work.
 Some scientists are investigating whether ongoing stress takes a toll on the immune system.